TeamOpenFIRE/OpenFIRE-Firmware/SamcoEnhanced/README.md

 The averaging modes are subtle but do reduce the motion jitter a bit without adding much if any noticeable lag.

+## Processing mode
+The Processing mode is intended for use with the SAMCO Processing sketch.
+Download Processing from processing.org and find the 4IR Processing sketch from the SAMCO project.
+The Processing sketch lets you visually see the IR points as seen by the camera.
+This is very useful aligning the camera when building your light gun and for testing that the camera tracks all 4 points properly.
+I suppose if you don't want to install Processing then you can just open your favourite serial terminal program and watch the numbers scroll by.

 ## IR camera sensitivity
 The IR camera sensitivity can be adjusted.
-It is recommended to adjust the sensitivity to as high as possible.
+It is recommended to adjust the sensitivity as high as possible.
 If the IR sensitivity is too low then the pointer precision can suffer.
 However, too high of a sensitivity can cause the camera to pick up unwanted reflections that will cause the pointer to jump around.
-It is impossible to know which setting will work best since it is all dependent the specific setup.
+It is impossible to know which setting will work best since it is dependent on the specific setup.
 It depends on how bright the IR emitters are, the distance, camera lens, and if shiny surfaces may cause reflections.

 A sign that the IR sensitivity is too low is if the pointer moves in noticeable coarse steps, as if it has a low resolution to it.
 If you have the sensitivity level set to max and you notice this then the IR emitters may not be bright enough.

-A sign that the IR sensitivity is too high is if the pointer jumps around erratically, especially when aiming at specific locations.
-This typically means a reflection is being detected by the camera and used for positioning instead of one of the intended IR emitters.
+A sign that the IR sensitivity is too high is if the pointer jumps around erratically.
+If this happens only while aiming at certain areas of the screen then this is a good indication a reflection is being detected by the camera.
 If the sensitivity is at max, step it down to high or minimum.
 Obviously the best solution is to eliminate the reflective surface.
+The Processing sketch can help daignose this problem since it will visually display the 4 IR points.

 ## Profiles
 The sketch is configured with 8 profiles available.
 Each profile has its own calibration data, run mode, and IR camera sensitivity settings.
 Each profile can be selected from pause mode by assigning a unique button or combination.